ISIS3510-Seccion-3-Grupo-32/SafeGo_iOS/README.md

 * description is a word that better describes the issue.
 The description will only have camelCase style and will not be longer than 15 characters.

 ### Ex:
-Issue #4
+Issue #1

-Title: Implementation of GetCrimesByDate
+Title: Implementation of the login view

-description: GetCrimesByDate feature might be implemented.
-This is going to be used to create the heatMap in the front.
+description: The login view might be developed taking into account the design.
+Figmalink...

 the branch will be:

-feature/4_crimesByDate
+feature/1_loginView